It’s not just you; streaming prices are rising, fast

 Hulu was pretty chill about price increases for a long time.
 For its first eight years of existence, its plans stayed exactly the same.
 And since Hulu began as an ad-supported service rather than an ad-free one, the introduction of different price tiers didn’t feel like a total betrayal.

 But then Disney bought a majority stake in Hulu in 2019 and finished acquiring the service entirely in 2023.
-Since then, standalone prices—especially for Hulu (No Ads)— have steadily increased, likely as an incentive to make users switch over to the Disney Bundle.
+Since then, standalone prices—especially for Hulu Premium— have steadily increased, likely as an incentive to make users switch over to the Disney Bundle.

 The Disney Bundle pricing history

-There are currently four ways to get the Disney+/Hulu version of The Disney Bundle:
+There are currently several ways to get The Disney Bundle.
+Here are the ones we’re tracking:

-The Legacy Disney Bundle ($21.99/mo., Hulu, Disney+, and ESPN+, no ads on Disney+) is only available to existing subscribers.
+The Legacy Disney Bundle ($24.99/mo., Hulu, Disney+, and ESPN Select, no ads on Disney+) is only available to existing subscribers.

 The Disney Bundle’s monthly price history